fossasia/wp-rotatingtweets/readme.txt

 Thank you to [darkiko](http://wordpress.org/support/profile/darkiko) for sharing their solution to this problem.

-= How can I pull information from two accounts into one widget = The easiest way is to use a search term like `'from:account1 OR from:account2'`.

 = My widget is too wide! =
 Try putting:
 `